 Gilbert's principal studies were under the tutelage of Sally O'Reilly and Charles Castleman.
 He holds degrees from the University of Minnesota, the Yale University School of Music, and the Eastman School of Music, and has held fellowships at the Aspen Music School in both chamber music and orchestral performance.
 His chamber music studies were with current or former members of the Julliard, Tokyo, Cleveland, Fine Arts and Yale string quartets, and the Eastman and Rafael trios.

 Mr. Gilbert may be heard on the Centaur, Naxos and Innova labels.
+His most recent recording, of the Sonatas of Samuel Barber and Richard Strauss, will be released on the Fleur de Son label in 2016.
 His recording of the Kurt Weill Concerto and the Alban Berg Kammerkonzert with the Baton Rouge Symphony Orchestra was released on the Sono Luminus labelin September of 2012 (Sono Luminus 92161).

 “…pure-toned John Gilbert’s interweaving with his colleagues in the Weill is especially impressive…”

 GRAMOPHONE January, 2013

 “The masterpiece here…is the Berg, which sounds as impassioned, conflicted and intricately